SSWConsulting/SSW.Rules.Content/rules/add-context-reasoning-to-emails/rule.md

 ---
 type: rule
-title: Do you add context/reasoning to your emails?
+title: Explaining - Do you add context/reasoning to your emails?
 uri: add-context-reasoning-to-emails
 authors:
   - title: Adam Cogan